Many or all companies we feature compensate us. Compensation and editorial

 Despite this product difference, most lenders treat home equity loans and HELOCs the same when it comes to cosigners versus co-borrowers.
 Very few banks allow true non-owner cosigners.
 Lenders prefer having all applicants be co-borrowers on the home loan and deed.

-If you don’t think you can get approved for a HELOC or home equity loan without a cosigner, look for other loan options that allow co-borrowers, such as personal loans.
 Also, begin saving for the expense need (assuming it is a flexible goal) or request help from a trusted family member or friend—either as an outright gift or a loan you repay over an agreed-upon period.
-Lastly, wait until your credit and financial condition improve if the funds aren’t immediately needed.
+Wait until your credit and financial condition improve if you don’t need immediate funds.